 A rental application is a form that landlords can use to vet potential tenants for an available rental unit.
-It collects details from the applicant, including, but not limited to, contact information, employment, household information, income details, personal information, and residential history.1 It also usually gives the landlord consent to use the information to run a background check and obtain a consumer report on the applicant.
-Once you have a landlord approved a rental application, they can move forward with writing and executing a formal lease agreement.
+It collects details from the applicant, including, but not limited to, contact information, employment, household information, income details, personal information, and residential history.
+Typically, the form also authorizes the landlord to run a background check and obtain a consumer report on the applicant.
+Once the rental application is approved by the landlord, the parties can move forward with executing a formal lease agreement.

 In this post, we’ll take a look at the benefits of rental applications, how they should be structured, and what to avoid.
-And if you’re looking for official rental application forms, be sure to check our database, with commercial and residential applications for all 50 states.
+If you’re looking for official rental application forms, be sure to check our database of commercial and residential applications for all 50 states.

 Table of Contents